xioustic/ps3netsrv/README.md

 - NETISO server on PS3 (ISO only)
 - Support for local web chat
 - Support for edit small text files
+- Download files & install PKG remotely or with shortcut

 ## How to build
 Requirements for Windows: